tum-pbs/pbdl-book/supervised-discuss.md

 To give a more specific example: if you always train your networks for inputs in the range $[0\dots1]$, don't expect it to work with inputs of $[27\dots39]$.
-In certain cases it's valid to normalize inputs and outputs by subtracting the mean, and normalize via the standard deviation or a suitable quantile (make sure this doesn't destroy important correlations in your data).
+In certain cases it's valid to normalize inputs and outputs by subtracting the mean, and normalizing via the standard deviation or a suitable quantile (make sure this doesn't destroy important correlations in your data).
+Looking ahead, a fast solver might be sufficient to handl the large offset of around $27$, so that the NN can focus on a restricted input range in terms of a normalized residual.

 As a rule of thumb: make sure you actually train the NN on the inputs that are as similar as possible to those you want to use at inference time.